310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 <th>(It’s been a while since I’ve been treated this kindly — I feel sort of touched.)</th>

-Hehe, well then, I’ll see you later… Shinkai-kun, I know I keep saying this but — You shouldn’t soak yourself with water, okay?
+Heheh, well then, I’ll see you later… Shinkai-kun, I know I keep saying this but — You shouldn’t soak yourself with water, okay?
 It’s still too early in the season to swim.
 {% endbubble %}

 {% bubble Kanata pastfrown %}